Tommy John Position Statement |

 - Flat-ground throwing drills and bullpen sessions should not always be at maximum effort.
 Reduced effort will allow for physical fitness and technique without adding undue stress to the UCL.

-- Be wary of pitching in winter league baseball.
-The UCL and body need time to recover and build strength, so the concept of annual periodization should include adequate rest from full-effort pitching.
+- Take off at least two consecutive months each year from all throwing.
+During this “active rest” period, you can do other physical activities and exercises, as well as continue proper nutrition.
+The UCL and body need time to recover and build strength, so the concept of annual periodization should include adequate rest from pitching.

 - Exercise, rest, and nutrition are vital for a pitcher’s health.
 Performance-Enhancing Drugs (PEDs) may enable the athlete to achieve disproportionately strong muscles that overwhelm the UCL and lead to injury.